azat-co/practicalnode/chapter8/chapter8.md

 const id = mongoskin.helper.toObjectID
 ```

 The `app.param()` method is another form of Express.js middleware.
-It basically says: Do something every time there is this value in the URL pattern of the request handler.
-In our case, we select a particular collection when a request pattern contains a string `collectionName` prefixed with a colon (we see this when we examine routes):
+It basically allows to *do something every time there is this value in the URL pattern of the request handler.* In our case, we select a particular collection when a request pattern contains a string `collectionName` prefixed with a colon (we see this when we examine routes):

 ```js
 app.param('collectionName', (req, res, next, collectionName) => {